AI technology can help us all live better lives, as long as we learn to stop treating it like it’s human

 Sadly, Jibo doesn’t look like he’s going to be coming to your household any time soon.
 The company behind it has not yet managed to recoup the money spent on developing it.
 The robot costs around $800 (£600) in the US and Canada, where it is mainly sold.
 But due to delays with sales, Jibo Inc had to refund many of its original backers through the Indiegogo crowdsourcing platform.

 Jibo was launched at the same time as Amazon Echo, which is produced out of the deep pockets of Amazon and sold at just £90, a fraction of Jibo’s price.
 Added to that, Amazon Echo can do a lot more than Jibo in terms of assistance.
 Where the Amazon Echo voice-activated assistant Alexa can play YouTube Music or Spotify, Jibo can tell dad jokes.
-This year, Google Home follows quick on the coattails of Amazon’s Echo Show, which launches in November, and now the two behemoths are in an intense war to monopolise the home AI assistant market, squeezing out any smaller companies for now.
+Google Home followed quick on the coattails of Amazon’s Echo Show, and now the two behemoths are in an intense war to monopolise the home AI assistant market, squeezing out any smaller companies for now.

-Amazon announced last month that it plans to equip household devices with AI through its Alexa program.
-The Alexa assistant will be able to converse in whispers by Christmas this year and will be capable of listening for trouble such as breaking glass or a smoke alarm when you are away from home (a feature called Alexa Guard).
+Amazon announced that it plans to equip household devices with AI through its Alexa program.
+The Alexa assistant will be able to converse in whispers and will be capable of listening for trouble such as breaking glass or a smoke alarm when you are away from home (a feature called Alexa Guard).
 Amazon is also experimenting with giving Alexa emotional awareness, enabling it to listen for the sound of frustration in a person’s voice.

 ‘We’re going beyond recognising words,’ says Rohit Prasad, the Director of Machine Learning at Amazon Alexa, when it was announced.